Security Hardening: A Comprehensive Guide to the Optimal Protection of Your IT Infrastructure

 • Configuration of restrictive firewall rules

-• Adjustments to network and system parameters
+• Adjustments of network and system parameters

 • Applying current security updates and patches